rafaelab/Cosmonstants.jl/README.md

 ### Installation

-You can install `PhysicalConstantsExtended.jl` using Julia's built-in package manager.
+You can install `Cosmonstants.jl` using Julia's built-in package manager.
 It is compatible with Julia 1.4 and higher (although it might work down to Julia 1.0).

 ### Example